sanakaddo/univerbal-exercise/README.md

 ## General

-- [ ] Running `npm start` does not start the app due to errors in the console
+- [ x ] Running `npm start` does not start the app due to errors in the console
 - [ ] Bottom tab navigation does not display icons
 - [ ] The app is not styled - make it pretty
 - [ ] The console should not display any warning nor errors in general